guidezpl/homebridge-philipstv-hue-2024/README.md

 # homebridge-philipstv-enhanced
-Homebridge module for Philips TV (with JointSpace enabled) with Power on/off, Sound, Ambilight and source input control
+Homebridge module for Philips TV (with JointSpace enabled) with Power on/off, Sound, Ambilight with Hue On/Off and source input control

 # Description